Partner with the Washington Conservation Corps

 - Crew-cab vehicle with an extended bed

-- Some power equipment (limited chainsaws and/or brush cutters)
+- A basic compliment of hand tools and some power equipment (limited chainsaws and/or brush cutters)

 WCC regional coordinators